codeace110/blessiebrendocsGenerator/README.md

 4. **View Records**: Click "Records" to see all saved documents
 5. **Manage**: View, edit, or delete documents as needed

-## Reset Database
+## Data Management

+- **Export Data**: Click "📤 Export" to download your data as JSON file
+- **Import Data**: Click "📥 Import" to restore from a backup file
-Click "Reset DB" to clear all data and start fresh.
+- **Reset Database**: Click "🔄 Reset DB" to clear all data and start fresh

+## Data Persistence

+- Data is automatically saved to your browser's storage
+- Your documents will persist between browser sessions
+- Use Export/Import for backup and data transfer

 ## Technology Stack